Information

 Notes

-To prescribe using the brand name to improve cost-efficient use of local NHS resources
+When brand name prescribing is recommended to improve cost-efficient use of local NHS resources:

 The medicine is listed by approved (generic) name and the existence of a preferred brand is highlighted, with a hyperlink to the MO Team preferred brands page: